 You shouldn’t narrate the interruption.
 Don’t describe it.
 Don’t use an ellipse… Those are for when characters drift off when they’re talking, and interruptions are more sudden.
 Use an em-dash.
 That’s it.
 That’s all.
 Easy.

 Transitions can be tricky.
 Hire me as your fiction editor and we can smooth them out together, and work on the overall flow of your voice.

+I want to share a tip for editing your writing.
 There’s a little thing that writers do that bugs me: It’s called a frame.
 Basically, it’s everything around the necessary information that doesn’t really help your reader understand anything, it’s just superfluous.
 Here’s an exaggerated example to prove my point:

 She saw with her eyes that there was an elephant standing impossibly in the castle’s ballroom.

 An elephant stood, proud, tall, and incongruous, in the middle of the castle’s ballroom.